 The Slow Streets: Essential Places program launched on Friday, May 22 with intersection improvements to support residents’ safe access to essential services such as grocery stores, food distribution sites and COVID-19 test sites.
-As of 6/5/2020 the City will have installed five Slow Streets: Essential Places intersection improvements throughout the City.
+As of 7/10/2020 the City will have installed 15 Slow Streets: Essential Places intersection improvements throughout the City.

-All Slow Streets corridors and intersections are displayed on the map on this page and here: https://arcg.is/0buDHy, and a timeline of our progress is also available on this page.
+Map: All Slow Streets corridors and intersections are displayed on the map on this page and here: https://arcg.is/0buDHy.

 This program is also intended to discourage drivers from using ALL Oakland Slow Streets unless necessary to reach a final destination, and urges all drivers to drive slowly and safely, expect to see people walking and biking along ALL streets, as our hospitals are facing unprecedented challenges and don't need any additional patients.
 This effort does not impact emergency vehicle access in any way.